docsforadobe/illustrator-scripting-guide/docs/scripting/launching.rst

 Information on launching Illustrator in JavaScript is beyond the scope of this guide.

-For details, search for “interapplication messaging” or “JavaScript messaging framework” in JavaScript Tools Guide.
+For details, search for `Interapplication Communication <https://javascript-tools-guide.readthedocs.io/1%20-%20Introduction/extendscript-overview.html#interapplication-communication-and-messaging>`__ or `Javascript Messaging Framework <https://javascript-tools-guide.readthedocs.io/5%20-%20Interapplication%20Communication%20with%20Scripts/communications-overview.html#messaging-framework>`__ in `JavaScript Tools Guide <http://estk.aenhancers.com>`__.

 VBScript
 ********************************************************************************